mrikirill/SynologyDDNSCloudflareMultidomain/README.md

  For a single domain: __mydomain.com__
 For multiple domains: __subdomain.mydomain.com---vpn.mydomain.com__
 	(ensure each domain is seperated by three dashes: ---)
-	* Username: The email address you use for logging in to Cloudflare.
+	* Username: The email address you use for logging in to Cloudflare (optional since the API key is sufficient)
-	* Password: Your Cloudflare Global API Key
+	* Password: Your created Cloudflare API Key

 	![image](example3.png)